regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

     enable it in startup scripts.

-At the time of the writing, there is no routing-based implementation of `rp_filter` in the Linux kernel for IPv6.
-Manual anti-spoofing via Netfilter rules is thus needed.
+At the time of the writing, there is no routing-based implementation of `rp_filter` in the Linux kernel for IPv6, therefore manual anti-spoofing via Netfilter rules is thus needed.

 Manual anti-spoofing
 --------------------

 The best way to do anti-spoofing is to use filtering rules in the RAW table.
-This has the great advantage of bypassing the connection tracking.
-This helps to reduce the load that could be created by some flooding.
+This has the great advantage of bypassing the connection tracking and helps to reduce the load that could be created by some flooding.

 Anti-spoofing must be done on a per-interface basis.
 For each interface,